olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 * intent.ts
 * styles.ts

-Where of `styles.ts` is not very important at this point.
+Where `styles.ts` is not very important at this point.
 It simply contains the styles for the component.

-Let's see how the code looks like, starting from the `view.ts` which is a function that receives a `State` stream and returns a stream of `VNode`s, that will then get rendered in the DOM.
+Let's see what the code looks like, starting from the `view.ts` which is a function that receives a `State` stream and returns a stream of `VNode`s, that will then get rendered in the DOM.

 `view.ts`: